piuppi/Proof-of-Concepts/Syracom/SecureLogin2FA-OpenRedirect.md

 ![Screenshot](images/10.png)

-But this PoC I used a Rick-rolling page :relaxed:
+But for this PoC I used a Rick-rolling link :relaxed:

 ![Screenshot](images/11.png)